Airguns with More POWER than 9MM FIREARMS - EXPLODING BRICKS - AEA Zeus 72 cal & HP Max 45!

 Frequently Asked Questions

-Can airguns be more powerful than 9mm firearms?
+Can big-bore airguns be more powerful than 9mm firearms?

-The baseline test used a .22 LR rifle firing 40-grain bullets at 1200 FPS.
-Ten rapid shots caused visible damage and some penetration but failed to destroy the cinder block, serving as a low-power reference before testing the 9mm and larger airguns.
+The baseline test involved a .22 LR rifle firing 40-grain bullets at 1200 FPS against a cinder block.
+Ten shots caused visible damage but did not destroy the block, establishing a low-power reference point before testing the 9mm and high-power airguns.

 More Reviews Videos You Might Like